 Japan has arguably the world's most pampered pooches.
 Tiny lapdogs such as miniature dachshunds, poodles and chihuahuas are particularly popular because most people in Tokyo – one of the most densely populated cities in the world – live in small apartments.

-And there's a growing market in services and treats for pets.
 The pet industry is estimated to be worth more than ¥1tn a year (around £8.2bn) and has expanded into gourmet dog food stores, hot spring resorts, yoga classes and restaurants where dogs sit on chairs to eat organic meals.

 Despite the economic stagnation, people seem happy to spend any spare money on photo sessions, massages and treats for their four-legged "babies".
 The average fertility rate is now 1.39 children per woman – well below the number needed to keep the population stable.
 Japan has, in effect, a self-imposed one-child policy.
 Government projections show if current trends continue, today's population of 128 million will fall to 43 million over the next century.